Veivel/bday/README.md

 Each module has its own schema (model/entity), DTO, as well as controllers and services.
 Validation happens in the classes like DTOs and schemas (powered by `class-validator`) and also a bit in the service.
 With more time, I would have refactored the validation be in the DTOs and schemas as much as possible.

+I decided to put the birthday wishes worker as part of the NestJS app because I found a library for my need, `@nestjs/schedule`.
+The cron schedule is to run the 'birthday checks' every hour at minute 15.
+It checks users whose birthdays are within two days (both ways) of right now, and then sees if it is between 09.00 - 10.00 in the user's local timezone.
+If it is, it sends out an email via Resend.

+For the IANA timezone collection, I quickly made [this sheet](https://docs.google.com/spreadsheets/d/14S0vlHBEs1tZHOxv8lZATN4giT4bRU1XrYUECC0ByfM/edit?usp=sharing) via [Wikipedia](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) (which is basically a compressed version of the IANA timezone db), before downloading it as a CSV and then making a script to seed the MongoDB collection using the CSV file.

 Majority of other design decisions were taken from official docs: https://docs.nestjs.com/